ziginfo/LS-Wing-OSC-Chataigne-Module/README.md

 ## S Wing Control
-Control your LightShark LS-Wing with chataigne (OSC implementation)
+Control your LightShark LS-Wing with Chataigne (OSC implementation)
 Select Mode 5 (pressing SEL-5 button) at startup of your LS-Wing to use the OSC/UDP-Mode

 The LS-Wing is a multitask hardware controller.
 It has 6 rows of 10 buttons and 10 faders, all of them configurable twice on two pages.